Sunday, September 21, 2025

 There are two kinds of heavy bands: the ones that make a lot of noise and the ones that drag you somewhere you didn’t know you needed to go.
 Cwfen (pronounced ‘Coven’) are the latter.
-Their debut album Sorrows is due out on 30th May via New Heavy Sounds as is said to be “a record that doesn’t just crush – it haunts long after the final note.”
+Their debut album Sorrows came out in May via New Heavy Sounds and been described as “a record that doesn’t just crush – it haunts long after the final note.”

 “On the surface, it’s about poison.
 At its heart, it’s an ode to the untamed female rage that comes when the world tries to carve us into something smaller.
 It’s about the empowerment in that, and the strength we hold together.
 Given what’s going on in the world – reproductive rights gutted, LGBTQ+ lives weaponised, marginalised voices silenced – we need to remember how to be wild, and to find courage in that wildness.